-Prerequisites:Math 103/104, Math 105, Math 143, or Math 109 with a grade of C or better.
-A TI-83 series or TI-84 series Graphics Calculator is required.
+Prerequisites: Math 103/104, Math 105, Math 143, or Math 109 with a grade of C or better.

 Our textbook concentrates on the most important topics of calculus with emphasis on the graphical and numerical representation of functions and other relations as well as the traditional use of symbolic formulas.
 The materials in our text are meant to be read thoroughly and carefully.
 The writing is plain and straightforward.
 Please include reading tomorrow's section in your assignment every day.
 The authors include several types of in-depth problems designed to develop conceptual understanding, rather than routine "drill" examples.
 The aim is to have you understand and apply the concepts, rather than mimic examples from the textbook.
 In this course, a graphing calculator is required for visualization and numerical computation.